 Alright, you’re here to learn about what makes loose leaf tea better (or worse) than tea bags.
 The differences between loose leaf tea and tea bags.
 Why is loose leaf tea usually better than tea bags.
 And everything between.

-This topic is highly debated and we’re here to settle it once and for all!
-The biggest question we’ll be answering here is whether loose leaf tea is better than tea bags or whether tea bags are better than loose leaf tea.
+This topic is highly debated and we’re here to settle it once and for all.
+To clarify, the biggest question we’ll be answering here is whether loose leaf tea is better than tea bags.
+And vice versa, whether tea bags are better than loose leaf tea.